devitocodes/devito/README.md

 `https://127.0.0.1:8888/?token=XXX`.
-Copy-paste this URL into a browser window to start a [Jupyter](https://jupyter.org/) notebook session where you can go through the [tutorials](https://github.com/devitocodes/devito/tree/master/examples) provided with Devito or create your own notebooks.
+Copy-paste this URL into a browser window to start a [Jupyter](https://jupyter.org/) notebook session where you can go through the [tutorials](https://github.com/devitocodes/devito/tree/master/examples) provided with Devito or create your notebooks.

 [See here](http://devitocodes.github.io/devito/download.html) for detailed installation instructions and other options.
-Also look at the [installation issues](https://github.com/devitocodes/devito/wiki/Installation-Issues) we have seen in the past.
+Also, look at the [installation issues](https://github.com/devitocodes/devito/wiki/Installation-Issues) we have seen in the past.